CatoHeresy/BEXT_Arano_Worlds_Fix/README.md

 Drag and drop the contents into your Battletech folder.

 Note this will overwrite 82 BEXT starsystem files.
 You may wish to take a backup first.

+Whilst this is intended for Career mode, it should be safe to use in Story mode as well.